docqai/docq/docs/overview/design-principles.md

 - How a business could get started with Docq within minutes;
 - How a business could continue operating Docq with minimal maintenance;
-- And how any Docq user at a business could benefit from it instantly without length training.
+- And how any Docq user at a business could benefit from it instantly without lengthy training.

 All of these are reflected in Docq's user interface and user experience design.